Choosing Between F-1 and J-1 Status

 Step 2 - Pay SEVIS Fee

 All students seeking F-1 or J-1 status must pay the SEVIS fee.
-The SEVIS fee is not the visa fee; it is a separate fee paid to the Department of Homeland Security Student and Exchange Visitor Program (SEVP) to support the automated electronic system that advisors use to monitors non-immigrant students and exchange visitor activity and record maintainance of status student information.
+The SEVIS fee is not the visa fee; it is a separate fee paid to the Department of Homeland Security Student and Exchange Visitor Program (SEVP) to support the automated electronic system that advisers use to monitors non-immigrant students and exchange visitor activity and record maintenance of status student information.
 Each student or exchange visitor issued an initial Form I-20 or DS-2019 on or after September 1, 2004 is required to pay the SEVIS fee to SEVP.
 DHS currently offers three methods of payment: via mail, online with a credit card or through Western Union.